Welcome to the

 While we sit in stoic repose, legs folded, hands on our knees,

-Staring straight ahead into the flickering fire and boiling coals
+Staring straight ahead into the flickering fire and boiling coals introspective

 In small groups of eight or ten we gather in caves